Institutional briefing Request briefing

 Institutional review

-For CIOs, CROs, and investment committees, a strong review isolates the change that matters, tests what supports the read, and clarifies whether the issue belongs in monitoring, challenge, diligence, or action.
+For CIOs, CROs, and investment committees, a strong review isolates the change that matters, tests what supports the read, keeps unresolved tension visible, and clarifies whether the issue belongs in monitoring, challenge, diligence, or action.

 Institutional decision frame